VElysianP/FinalCIS599ProgressivePhotonMapping/README.md

 <h1 id="finalcis599progressivephotonmapping">FinalCIS599ProgressivePhotonMapping</h1>
 <h2 id="algorithm">1.
 Algorithm</h2>
 <h3 id="data-structure">1) Data Structure</h3>
+<pre><code>Intersection isec;//intersection in the scene contains all of the information
+Ray ray; //the coming firection of ray
+Point2i pixel; //the corresponding pixel of the hitpoint Point3f position; //the hitpoint position in world coordinate in the scene int numPhotons = 0; //the number of photons int numNewPhotons = 0; //the number of new Photons Color3f color;//the color to color the exact pixel finally Color3f newColor = Color3f(0.0f);//the tempColor storage for flux correction Color3f indirectColor = Color3f(0.0f);
+float radius = 0.5f;// the radius that we will check for the final color result float density = 1.0f;
+</code></pre>
 <h3 id="integrator">2) Integrator</h3>
 <h2 id="rendering-results">2.
 Rendering Results</h2>
 <h3 id="general-view">1).
 General View</h3>